Dante Boccuzzi

-Dante Boccuzzi is an American chef and restaurateur who received a Michelin Star as executive chef at Aureole in New York City.
-He has opened multiple restaurants in the Cleveland, Ohio area, including Dante in the Tremont neighborhood.
+Dante Boccuzzi (born 1971) is an American chef and restaurateur who received a Michelin Star as executive chef at Aureole in New York City.
+His career has included the development of multiple dining and hospitality establishments in Northeast Ohio, primarily in the Cleveland area, encompassing fine dining, sushi restaurants, and entertainment venues.

+In 2010, Boccuzzi returned to Ohio and opened Dante, a restaurant in Cleveland’s Tremont neighborhood.
+He later opened additional establishments, including the sushi restaurants Ginko and Goma, as well as the music venue Coda.

 Early career

-Boccuzzi attended high school at Cuyahoga Christian Academy in Cuyahoga Falls, Ohio.
-Graduated in 1989.
-Boccuzzi received an AOS degree in culinary arts in 1991 from The Culinary Institute of America.

-Upon completing cooking school Boccuzzi worked at Aureole New York under Charlie Palmer in 1991- 1995.
-European training included working at London’s famed L’Escargot under chefs Gary Hollihead and David Cavalier in 1993-1994.
-Six months of training at Les Muscadin in Mougin France.

-Working in Italy included L’Albereta in Erbusco under Michelin starred chef Gualtiero Marchesi and Aqua Marina in Sardegnia under Chef Antonello Colonna in 1995.

-Boccuzzi was part of the opening team at Lespinasse in Washington D.C. under chef Gray Kunz from 1996-1997.
+Boccuzzi attended Cuyahoga Valley Christian Academy in Cuyahoga Falls, Ohio, graduating in 1989.
+He earned an Associate in Occupational Studies (AOS) degree in culinary arts from The Culinary Institute of America in 1991.
+After completing culinary school, he worked at Aureole in New York under Charlie Palmer from 1991 to 1995.
+His European training included work at London’s L’Escargot under chefs Gary Hollihead and David Cavalier from 1993 to 1994, as well as six months of training at Les Muscadin in Mougins, France.
+He later worked in Italy at L’Albereta in Erbusco under Michelin-starred chef Gualtiero Marchesi and at Aqua Marina in Sardinia under chef Antonello Colonna in 1995.
+From 1996 to 1997, Boccuzzi was part of the opening team at Lespinasse in Washington, D.C., under chef Gray Kunz.

-After working abroad, Boccuzzi returned to the states to head the kitchen at Silks at The Mandarin Oriental Hotel.
-While chef de cuisine Boccuzzi was nominated by The James Beard Foundation for Rising Star Chef, two years consecutively 1998 and 1999.

-Boccuzzi headed back to Italy to become the chef for Armani/Nobu working directly with fashion designer Giorgio Armani from 2000 – 2002.

-Boccuzzi received a Michelin Star while working as executive chef of Charlie Palmer’s Aureole in New York city from 2002 - 2007.
+After returning to the United States, he became head chef at Silks at the Mandarin Oriental Hotel.
+While serving as chef de cuisine, he was nominated by The James Beard Foundation for Rising Star Chef in 1998 and 1999.
+From 2000 to 2002, Boccuzzi worked in Italy as chef for Armani/Nobu, collaborating directly with fashion designer Giorgio Armani.
+He later served as executive chef at Charlie Palmer’s Aureole in New York City from 2002 to 2007, during which time the restaurant received a Michelin star.